NUCLEAR-BOMB/option/docs/builtin_traits.md

 ## `std::basic_string_view`

-Stores level value inside exposition only length of the character sequence if pointer to character sequence is equal to the sentinel.
+Stores level value inside internal pointer to character sequence.

 If exposition only [`std::string_view`][std::string_view]'s pointer is equal to special tag, one of the (possible nested) `opt::option`'s is empty.
 The [`std::string_view`][std::string_view] length is a level.